-Collins joined the Giants in 1999 as the backup to starter Kent Douglas Graham.
+Collins joined the Giants in 1999 as the backup to starter Kent Graham.
 He got a start in Week 5, and then, with the Giants stalled at 5-5, he took over the starting role for good in Week 12.
 The Giants continued to struggle under Collins, posting only a 2-5-0 record in his seven starts.
 Collins's best game was a 41-28 win over the New York Jets on December 5, when he threw for 341 yards and three touchdowns, with no interceptions, and scored another touchdown on a one-yard rush.

 2000 NFC Championship and Super Bowl XXXV

 The 2000 season was a very successful one for the Giants under Collins's leadership.
-They won their first three games of the season, including road wins against the Philadelphia Eagles and the Chicago Bears.
+They won their first three games of the season, including wins on the road against the Philadelphia Eagles and the Chicago Bears.
 They put together another four-game winning streak beginning in Week 6, including another win over the Eagles.
 They then closed out the regular season with five wins in a row to win the NFC Eastern Division (NFC East) with a 12-4-0 record.
 For the season, Collins passed for 3,610 yards with 22 touchdowns.

 The Giants defeated the Eagles again to win the Divisional Round game in the playoffs.
 They then shut out the Minnesota Vikings 41-0 to win the NFC Championship.
 Collins played what was probably his best game as a Giant, setting franchise playoff records with 381 passing yards and five touchdown passes.
 Unfortunately, Collins was unable to follow up with a good performance in the Super Bowl.
 He was intercepted four times as the Giants lost 34-7 to the Baltimore Ravens.